Advice, licensing and legislation relating to water voles.

-There is, however, provision within the legislation to use prohibited methods or to disturb them or damage/obstruct their resting places (and from 6th April to kill or take them) in certain defined circumstances, if the issue cannot be resolved by any alternative means.
+There is, provision within the legislation to kill or take them, use prohibited methods or to disturb them or damage/obstruct their resting places in certain defined circumstances, if the issue cannot be resolved by any alternative means.

-Please note that the legislation does not permit licences to be issued in relation to development of land; please see our leaflet for developers for helpful advice.
+Please note that the legislation does not permit licences to be issued in relation to development of land for water voles; please see our leaflet for developers for helpful advice.

 |Water voles - the law in practice - NE86||Practical advice regarding water vole protection to ensure that developments, which may impact on them, are carefully and appropriately planned.||Planners, developers and consultants|